saranshk-maker/apple-pay-public/README.md

 1. Clone the LambdaTest-Playwright repository on your system.

-2. Install the npm dependencies.
+2. Install the required dependencies.
 ```
 - Java JDK 17
 - Maven